 The first of hundreds of thousands of Kampuchean refugees massed along Thailand's eastern border begin to move into camps on Thai territory on Wednesday (21 November).

-The first of hundreds of thousands of Kampuchean refugees massed along Thailand's eastern border begin to move into camps on Thai territory on Wednesday (21 November).
+Background: The first of hundreds of thousands of Kampuchean refugees massed along Thailand's eastern border begin to move into camps on Thai territory on Wednesday (21 November).
 The are crossing into Thailand to be moved to the site of a huge new camp being hastily construction seven miles (11 KM) inside the border.
 Among those waiting for the move, is a group of Free Khmers (Khmer Serika).

 SYNOPSIS: There are about two hundred thousand Free Khmers camped along the Thai-Kampuchean border.
 These refugees are led by thirty-nine year old In Sakhan, President of the Liberation Movement of Khmer Anghor, and are neither Phnom Penh nor Pol Pot supporters.

 In Sakhan, a former army capital under the Lon Nol government, says his movement is seeking a peaceful solution to the Kampuchean crisis, with the help of the free-world's assistance and understanding.

 He said the sick and the children would go to the new camp, but the young and able-bodies would stay to fight the enemies.